 The strength of CAI as an art organization in the global context is our international network.
-Our two Directors were both first-generation immigrant artists with international experience and connections to both foreign and US peers.
-This assured vitality of networks in Asia and Europe ultimately benefits the US and international artists.
-We are confident in sustaining our organization to serve the community for years to come.
+Our two Directors are both first-generation immigrant artists with international experience and connections to both foreign and American peers.
+This vital network between Asia and Europe ultimately benefits the U.S. and international artists.
+We are confident our organization will continue to serve the community for years to come.

 Contemporary Arts International (CAI) was incorporated in May 1999 in Massachusetts and obtained tax-exempt status in 2004.
 The purchase of a 12-acre former granite quarry in Acton by Yin Peet in 2003 was a bold step towards gaining a home for and realizing the future activities of CAI.
 The vision and persistence initiated by sculptors Yin Peet and Viktor Lois started with negotiations at numerous Town meetings and with the community (56 meetings alone in 2006 seeking approval), continued with slowly clearing the land, designing, engineering and constructing a large studio and residency house.